 - Talk about your values and preferences to the people who are close to you.
 Think about who you would like to make decisions for you.
-Consider appointing them as your Enduring Power of Attorney (Medical Treatment) using the relevant form.
+Consider appointing them as your medical treatment decision maker using the relevant form.

 - Talk to your doctors or healthcare team about benefits and risks of possible medical treatments.

-- Consider writing down your wishes in an advance care plan.
+- Consider writing down your wishes and instructions for future treatment in an advance care directive.

-- Share this plan with people who may be important in your care, for example your general practitioner, Mercy Health, family and your medical Enduring Power of Attorney.
+- Share this directive with people who may be important in your care, for example your general practitioner, Mercy Health, family and your medical Enduring Power of Attorney.

-- Review your plan regularly with your decision maker.
+- Review your advance care directive regularly with your decision maker and doctor.

 For your appointment

 At Mercy Health we want to make sure we provide patients with opportunities to engage in advance care planning.
-We may ask you to be involved in an audit to help us determine whether we are offering you advance care planning information.
+We may ask you to be involved in an audit to help us determine the quality of our service.
 If you have an advance care planning conversation with a staff member, we may also survey you about the advance care planning process so we can make sure we are providing a quality service to you.

 Advanced care planning information for health professionals

-Mercy Health offers advance care planning information for patients.
-In some instances, we may be able to help patients complete an advance care plan.
-We also encourage our patients to identify their substitute decision maker and appoint an Enduring Power of Attorney (Medical Treatment).
+Mercy Health offers advance care planning information for patients in line with legislative requirements of the Victorian Medical Treatment Planning and Decisions Act 2016 .
+In some instances, we may be able to help patients commence or complete an advance care directive.
+We also encourage our patients to identify their medical treatment decision maker and consider appointing that person using the medical treatment decision maker appointment form.

 When referring to any Mercy Health service, we encourage health professionals to provide any existing advance care planning documentation with the referral form.